me-neeraj135/IMDB_clone/README.md

 This project was completed using JavaScript and React.js.

 ## Overview
-This is an **IMDB** web clone website it is a simple frontend React project .
+This is an **IMDB** web clone website it is a simple frontend React project.

 ## Features
 * you can filter the movies based on category.